sonninnos/libretro-uae/README.md

 Please be aware that there are 32-bits and 64-bits versions of the library.
 Choose the one corresponding to your RetroArch executable.

+Android Tip:

+You have to import/install `capsimg.so` as a core.

 ### ZIP support

 ZIPs are extracted to a temporary directory in `saves`, bypassing the default frontend extraction.